- What is the premise for expense reimbursements to be considered income? These are University business expenses.

 - What is the timeline for the imputed income to impact my pay?

 - Although the 60 day metric is from the trip end date to the submit date, transactions are not evaluated for imputed income until the report is finalized and expense paid.
 Typically, imputed income is on the check two months after the report was submitted.
 However, if the report submission and finalization are in two separate months, the time frame is longer.
 Below is an example timeline where the report submission and finalization are in separate months:

 July - Tax Reporting and Compliance is notified of the late submission (based on May 20th) and notifies the employee of the imputed income.

 August 1 - The employee's paycheck reflects imputed income and the associated taxes are withheld.

-- My travel is going to be paid by a grant, but the funds were not awarded until the 60-day timeline passed.
-I couldn’t create the Aggie Travel report until after the funds were received.
+- My travel is going to be paid by a grant, but the funds will not awarded until the 60-day timeline passed.
+How can I create the Aggie Travel report before the funds are received?

 - While the timing of funds can create additional administrative steps, it is important that administrative steps be followed to ensure compliance with UC policies and IRS regulations.
 There are two choices in this situation:

 1. The best practice is for the department to get advance account approval from SPO.
 With the advance account approval, Research Accounting can set up a sponsored fund for the charges to post at the time of travel.

 2. Second choice is for the department to charge against an unrestricted fund source and then transfer the cost once the grant funds arrive.
 If this approach is chosen, the transfer must be completed within 120 days.